moderntribe/square-one/wp-content/plugins/core/src/Blocks/Middleware/Color_Theme/README.md

 }
 ```

-The ACF repeater data will now contain a `color_theme` index with the selected hex code and you adjust any models to account for this.
+The ACF repeater data will now contain a `color_theme` index with the selected hex code, and now you can adjust any Field Models to accept this property and utilize it as required in your block controllers.

 ```php
 array (